 Name:

 Academic Rank:

 Department:

 Date Submitted:

 application is submitted to the Acad

 Briefly summarize the activity to be einclude documentation as an attach engaged in including the location and dates.
 Please ment.

 Budget: Please provide documentati ion of the anticipated costs.

 Tuition or similar costs

 Books or other supply costs

 Travel costs if applicable

 Other

 TOTAL Funds requested

-If the program to be engaged in mig other programs or locations, please j ht be perceived as unusually costly compared with ustify the extra expense.
+If the program to be engaged in might be perceived as unusually costly compared with other programs or locations, please justify the extra expense.

 Rationale for the retraining

 1. The academic or administrative area in which the retraining is expected to be used.

 2. The specific department or administrative need at WCSU to be met by the new skills and knowledge.